IAmKSquared/onenotemcp/ReadMe.md

     - Replace `/full/path/to/your/onenote-ultimate-mcp-server/` with the
       **absolute path** to where you cloned the repository.
+    - Note: The path should point to `src/server.mjs` in the project directory.
+    - The `env` section is **optional** and only needed if:
+      - You want to use a custom Azure App client ID, AND
-    - Replace `YOUR_AZURE_APP_CLIENT_ID_HERE` with your Azure App's Client ID, especially if you are not setting it as a system-wide environment variable.
+      - You haven't set `AZURE_CLIENT_ID` as a system-wide environment variable
+    - If omitted, the server uses the Microsoft Graph Explorer's public client ID (suitable for testing and personal use).

 3. Restart your MCP client (Claude Desktop/Cursor).